-7. Hazardous Materials Regulations- DMV will only purchase Hazardous Materials Regulations for DMV's 22 Inspectors/Investigator, and 7 copies for Headquarters and the Lieutenants home offices.
+7. Hazardous Materials Regulations- DMV will purchase Hazardous Materials Regulations for DMV's 21 Inspectors/Investigator, 1 copy for haz-mat certified municipal officer, and 7 copies for Headquarters and the Lieutenants home offices.
 Current hazardous materials regulations are essential to proper and effective enforcement.
 DMV has been purchasing Mancomm spiral bound regulation books.
 Inspectors have found these the easiest to navigate which reduces errors.

-HM Regulations- \$20.00/each X 29 copies =\$580.00
+HM Regulations- \$20.00/each X 29 copies = \$580.00